About Us Company History

 Who are we?

 Shepherd Offshore is a family-owned and run business.
-We’re driven by a desire & passion to invest in the people, communities and economy of the North East.
+We’re driven by a desire and passion to invest in the people, communities and economy of the North East.

-We partner local & global industry with government support; from the responsible acquisition and regeneration of land, to the successful development of world class manufacturing clusters and residential & commercial projects.
+We partner local and global industry with government support; from the responsible acquisition and regeneration of land, to the successful development of world-class manufacturing clusters and residential & commercial projects.

-Established in the 1940s, our work continues to make a significant contribution to the growth of the industry in our region.
+Present in the North East since the 1880s and firmly established in Newcastle upon Tyne by the 1940s, our work continues to make a significant contribution to the growth of our region’s industry.

 Where did it all start?

-Pictured: Catherine Shepherd, Charlie Shepherd in British Army, Vickers-Armstrong Walker Naval Yard, Charlie and Mona Shepherd – Shepherd Transport
+Pictured: Catherine Shepherd, Charlie Shepherd in British Army in 1939, Vickers-Armstrong Walker Naval Yard

-Founded by C.H.
-Shepherd and M. Shepherd, Shepherd Offshore Limited was incorporated in Byker in Newcastle’s East End in 1946.
-In that year, general haulage and transport company, CH Shepherd & Transport – proud owners of 15 vehicles – branched out from Shepherd Scrap Metals, which had been in operation as the core family business for over 50 years.
+Founded by Charlie and Mona Shepherd, the company was incorporated in Byker in Newcastle’s East End in 1946.
+In that year, general haulage and transport company C H Shepherd & Sons Transport – proud owners of 15 vehicles – branched out from Shepherd Scrap Metals, which had been in operation as the core family business for over 50 years.

 The transport company moved a variety of goods from the North Shields Fish Quay & Newcastle Quayside down to the bustling markets of London.